Is Shark Exchange Legal In India: Legitimacy & Regulatory Risks

 So, is Shark Exchange legal in India?

-Based on publicly available information, the platform appears to operate through an incorporated Indian entity and claims registration with FIU-IND as a reporting entity under anti-money laundering laws.
+Based on publicly available information, the platform’s website states it operates through an incorporated Indian entity and discloses registration with FIU-IND as a reporting entity under anti-money laundering laws.

 However, crypto exchanges in India operate within a developing regulatory framework.